 The Responsible Jewellery Council (RJC) was established in 2005 to promote responsible ethical, human rights, social and environmental practices throughout the gold and diamond supply chains.
 It was built on the belief that these issues can be best addressed as a collaborative effort.

 Richemont plays an active role in the RJC.
-Cartier was one of the 14 founding members and today the RJC has grown to include some 500 members, including all of Richemont’s Maisons which produce or distribute products containing diamonds and gold, and a growing number of their suppliers.
+Cartier was one of the 14 founding members in 2005.
+At 31 March 2018, the RJC counted more than 1’100 corporate members (2017: 979), including all of Richemont’s Maisons which make products containing diamonds and gold, and a significant number of their suppliers.
 Representatives from certain Maisons serve as unpaid officers of the RJC.